thatipamula-jashwanth/smart-knn/benchmarks/README.md

 All benchmark outputs are written to:

-benchmarks/results/
+- benchmarks/results/

-Results are not committed to the repository.
+Results are stored as CSV files and are not committed to the repository.

-In CI, results are uploaded as workflow artifacts.

----

-## Continuous Integration (CI)
-Benchmarks are executed via GitHub Actions (benchmarks.yml) using:

-- Manual workflow triggers
-- Optional pattern-based filtering

-Benchmark failures do not block pull requests.

----

-## Adding New Benchmarks

-1. Add a new file:
-benchmarks/<type>_set_<n>.py

-2. Implement:
-def run(output_dir: str):
-    ...
-3. Write all results to output_dir
-No CI changes are required.

----

-**SmartKNN benchmarks are designed to be transparent, reproducible, and fair.**
+These files are intended for:

+- local inspection
+- offline analysis
+- report generation